STEllAR-GROUP/hpxMP/doc/usecases.md

 # hpxMP OMPT example
 In the hpxMP build directory, under folder examples/ompt,  a simple hello world and task example is provided.
-To run the hello world example, the registered callbacks are in cllback.h, simply type
+To run the hello world example, the registered callbacks are in callback.h, simply type
 ```bash
 OMP_NUM_THREADS=N LD_PRELOAD=..path_to_hpxMP_build_dir/libhpxmp.so ./hello_world
 ```